+1 (506) 500-5957 sales@monovm.com Get US VPS for 50% OFF!

 List of content you will read in this article:

 RDP port is an essential feature for many users while setting up a remote desktop connection in windows or mac devices with the remote access port.
-However, changing the default RDP port [Default RDP Port Number is 3389, and it is used for Microsoft terminal server.] can also create issues in maintaining the usual working devices.
+However, changing the default RDP port [Default RDP Port Number is 3389, and it is used for Microsoft terminal server] can also create issues in maintaining the usual working devices.
 To fix this problem, this guide will help you with this tutorial on change RDP port in windows.

 When you connect to a remote computer (either a Windows client or Windows Server) through the Remote Desktop connection, the Remote Desktop feature on your computer "hears" the connection through a listening port (3389 by default).
 You can change that listening port on Windows computers by modifying the registry.
-This article will change the RDP port used in remote desktop access.
+This article will guide you to change the RDP port used in remote desktop access.

 In Windows, Windows Registry works as a configuration settings database for installed apps, Windows services, etc. Windows Registry is the best way to change the default RDP port from 3389 to the desired custom port.
 Here you go with a complete step-by-step guide to change default RDP port.